Argentines are sweet tooths and it’s no different at Christmas, with fruitcake, sweet nougat and chocolate treats making the rounds.

 The bizcochuelo sweet sponge cake is filled with dulce de leche, jam or fruits and chantilly cream and is the perfect accompaniment to a glass of some sparkling Torrontes.

-Budín de pan
+Budín de pan (Bread Pudding)

 Those who get off the beaten path may also find budín Inglés (English pudding) made with cognac, raisins and nuts.